How much does an LLC cost in Washington DC cost?

 - your LLC needs a Certificate of Occupancy or Home Occupation Permit

 Some Basic Business License endorsement categories cost as little as $150 every 2 years and some can be as high as $500 every 2 years.
-Again, it all depends on the endorsement category that is applicable to your Washington DC LLC.
+Again, it all depends on the endorsement category that applies to your Washington DC LLC.

 Washington DC LLC Operating Agreement ($0)

-Note: An EIN Number is also known as an Employer Identification Number (EIN) or a Federal Tax ID Number (FEIN).
-They all mean the same thing.
+An EIN Number is also known as an Employer Identification Number (EIN), Federal Tax Identification Number, or a Federal Employer Identification Number (FEIN).

-While there are many websites that charge a service fee to obtain an EIN for your LLC, it’s actually free ($0) to get an EIN from the IRS.
+Although many websites charge a service fee to get an EIN for your LLC, it can actually be done for free.

 Washington DC LLC Biennial Report ($300 every 2 years)